Dependent vs Dependant

 “Dependant” is a noun used for a person (such as a child) who relies upon others for care: The parents must sign for a dependant to be able to have the surgery.

-Those who speak American English can rest easy on this one.
+Those who speak American English can rest easy on this dependent vs dependant question.
 The word “dependent” is used for both meanings.
 There is no word “dependant.”

 The word “dependent” is an adjective meaning to be controlled or supported by someone or something else (as in dependent on drugs or dependent upon the weather).

-In British English, the word “dependant” is the noun used for a person who is dependent (as in the mother and her dependant).
+In British English when deciding on dependent vs dependant, the word “dependant” is the noun used for a person who is dependent (as in the mother and her dependant).
 In American English, there is no such word; the spelling “dependent” is used for both meanings.

-To remember which is the noun form, notice how the word “ant” is hiding in “dependant.”
+To remember which is the noun form in when deciding on dependent vs dependant, notice how the word “ant” is hiding in “dependant.”
 “Ant” is a noun just like a “dependant” is.
-If you have trouble figuring out if the word is a noun or an adjective, try plugging the word “people” into its place.
+When deciding on using dependent vs dependant, if you have trouble figuring out if the word is a noun or an adjective, try plugging the word “people” into its place.
 If it still mostly makes sense (you might have to try the word “person” as well for it to sound better), then it’s a noun and you should use the spelling “dependant” for proper British English.

-Is the underlined word correct for British English?
+In picking between dependent vs dependant, can you tell whether the underlined word is correct for British English?
 See if you can tell.

-- The court summoned the widow’s dependents to appear before the judge.
+- The court summoned the widow’s dependent to appear before the judge.

 Wrong: This is a noun, so British English requires the spelling of “dependant” be used.